hnky/blog/online-event-streaming.md

 * Audio from the presenter(s), for this we use Saramonic blink500 wireless microphones.
 * Video of the stage/presenter(s), for this we use a HD Webcam.

 #### Our setup
 This is how our setup looks like when everything is connected.

 ![](https://raw.githubusercontent.com/hnky/blog/master/images/fullsetup.jpg)

-Let's zoom into the specific parts that we need to record.
+Let's zoom into the specific parts that we need to capture.

 ### Screen from the presenter
 To capture the screen from the presenter you need to add a device that will capture the output from the laptop.
 The easiest way is to use a 'game capture device like the Elgate Capture HD60s.